juanseripe/Optimal-S-s-Inventory-Policy-using-SDP/README.md

 The implementation has 8 decision periods, each one with following a uniform distribution with different parameters as shown in the report.
 The model also allows lost sales.

-This implemetation was based on the paper "Optimality of state-dependet (s,S) policies in inventory models with Markov-modulated demand and lost sales" by FENG CHENG and SURESH P. SETHI.
+This implemetation was based on the paper "Optimality of state-dependet (s,S) policies in inventory models with Markov-modulated demand and lost sales" by FENG CHENG and SURESH P. SETHI, here attached.